guregu/trealla-js/README.md

     atoms?: "string" | "object";
     /** Encoding for Prolog strings.
 Default is "string". */ strings?: "string" | "list";
+   	/** Encoding for Prolog integers.
+Default is "fit", which uses bigints if outside of the safe integer range. */ integers?: "fit" | "bigint" | "number";

     /** Functor for compounds of arity 1 to be converted to booleans.
       For example, `"{}"` to turn the Prolog term `{true}` into true ala Tau,